robocomp/robocomp/doc/components.md

 };
 ```

 Using these two DSLs, RoboComp can generate the source code of the component using a tool designed to this end.
 The complete, functioning code of a component is created ready to be compiled and executed.
-We use a smart inheritance mechanism to separate the generic stuff from the user specific stuff and, based on it, the next time you generate a component, your code will remain untouched but access to new defined proxies will be there.
+We use a smart inheritance mechanism to separate the generic stuff from the user-specific stuff and, based on it, the next time you generate a component, your code will remain untouched but access to newly defined proxies will be there.